 All these women you see in the market selling food stuffs are well loaded but will never openly admit to it.
 Some of them are single mothers or widows who have been able to pay their children’s fees till their university level from what they get in petty market trading.
 Some own houses and cars but appear simple and wretched.
 Don’t be fooled by their appearance they are much richer than you actually think.

 So you see, you don’t have to disrespect that job because they are very much better than so pensioners who have nothing to show for their long years of service.

-You must agree with me that this job is the most disrespected in this list.
+You must agree with me that this is the most disregarded of all the disrespected businesses on this list.
 Some people go down the way cursing them, especially when they obstruct the road while struggling with heavy loads.
 Nobody wants to be called a truck pusher, never!
 But the fact is that these people we look down on in the society are real big men.
 In fact they make 3 times more than fuel attendants.
 In a day, they can make about ¢80-200 on average, depending on business.

 The only problem with them is that, due to how tedious the job is, they usually use a greater part of the money on food and drugs, but it largely depends on how the person goes about the business.
 The prudent ones among them who accepted their present conditions happily tend to spend less and are always able to save enough to enable them move into other business ventures.
 After all, a truck pusher was once spotted while answering a call amidst his job.
 Your ribs will crack at his very humorous response to the caller who is supposedly his girlfriend – “Baby, please call me back, I’m driving”.
 Lol!